-Overview: In this lesson, you will learn how to apply compositions to 3D solids.
+Overview: In this lesson, you will learn how to make and edit compositions.

 After completing this lesson, you will be able to:

-- Use the Compositions editor to create, delete, or edit compositions in a project
+- Use the Compositions editor to create, edit or delete compositions in a project

-- Utilize the physical materials library to create single-ply compositions
+- Use the physical materials library to create single-ply compositions

 - Display composition plies